adambard/learnxinyminutes-docs/haxe.html.markdown

 // Welcome to Learn Haxe 3 in 15 minutes.  http://www.haxe.org
 // This is an executable tutorial.
 You can compile and run it using the haxe
 // compiler, while in the same directory as LearnHaxe.hx:
-// haxe -main LearnHaxe3 -x
+// haxe -main LearnHaxe3 -x out

 // Let's start with comments... this is a single line comment